BlackRock voted to replace Tesla's Musk with independent board chair

 BlackRock funds are a top-10 Tesla stockholder, controlling nearly 6.5 million of Tesla's 170 million shares, according to Thomson Reuters data based on public filings.

-BlackRock's filings also showed it voted this year in favor of shareholder proposals at Facebook Inc and Google parent Alphabet Inc to give each shareholder an equal vote on governance matters.
+BlackRock's filings also showed that it voted this year in favour of shareholder proposals at Facebook and Google parent Alphabet to give each shareholder an equal vote on governance matters.

 Some companies are structured in a way that effectively gives some shareholders more power than others, regardless of the number of shares they hold.

-BlackRock withheld votes or voted against nearly all management recommendations at Netflix Inc, including an advisory vote on executive pay.
+BlackRock withheld votes or voted against nearly all management recommendations at Netflix, including an advisory vote on executive pay.
+REUTERS